weleoka/Lab2/host/Create_Test_Environment.md

 docker ps -a | grep vpn
 ```

-## Configure and Verify that the DSN Server is Running
+## Step 6.
+Configure and Verify that the DSN Server is Running

 You first need to configure the DNS server.
 Todd has created an initial configuration.